Citrine Quartz Formation

 The majority of the mined crystals comes to us from Brazil where the natural geothermal process creates the highly desired warm yellow gemstone.

 This glamorous quartz crystal, with its cheerful sunny shimmer, is ideally named for the lemon-yellow glow of this lovely stone.
 In fact, the meaning of its name comes from the Latin citrina, is translated quite aptly as “yellow.”
 Its attractive pale yellow hue is a property of the ferric or aluminum minerals included in the stone.

 It is classified as a quartz stone, or quartz citrine, with a relative hardness of 7 on the Mohs scale, which makes it fairly resilient to minor scratches, and ideal as a versatile stone for daily-driver jewelry wear.

 Brazil mines are responsible for much of the yellow citrine in the marketplace.
 It is often called the money stone due to the popularly held belief in its property to manifest abundance and wellness.

 Alternatively, a variety of manually-produced citrine starts its life quite differently.
-Derived from its original purple genesis, this version of citrine is based on a purple amethyst mineral matrix, which is later enhanced by heat, to gain the vibrant amber hue of its ultimate citrine classification.
+Derived from its original purple genesis, this version of of the gemstone is based on a purple amethyst mineral matrix, which is later enhanced by heat, to gain the vibrant amber hue of its ultimate classification.